Summer University in Stuttgart, Germany

 Academic Program

 Students will be in class Monday-Friday.
-All participants will participate in a beginning-level German language course (GERM 104) each morning for four hours for 5 KU credits.
+All participants will take a beginning-level German language course (GERM 104 or GERM 108) each morning for four hours for 5 KU credits.
+An intermediate level German language course is also available.
+Students that have already taken a university-level German language class should contact the Study Abroad & Global Engagement Program Coordinator for credit information.

 In the afternoon, students will spend two hours in one additional course taught in English for an additional 3 KU credits.
 Each of these courses will include integrated excursions.
 The selection of courses taught in English typically includes the following pre-approved courses: